-Plenty of White Space
+1. Plenty of White Space

-One of the keys to minimalism in design is effective use of white space and a distinct lack of clutter.
-Of course white space doesn’t have to be white, it simply refers to open space in the design, whatever color that may be.
+One of the keys to minimalism in design is the effective use of white space and a distinct lack of clutter.
+Of course, white space doesn’t have to be white, it simply refers to open space in the design, whatever color that may be.

-Effective Use of Color
+3. Effective Use of Color

 Color choices are important for any design, but more so for minimalistic designs.
 With less busyness on the page, the color combinations play a larger role in the look of the site.
 There is nothing to hide poor color choices in a minimalistic design.
-Pages and sites that use a lot of images and photographs will get more color from these elements, a luxury that minimalistic designs do not have.
+Color can be a very powerful method for helping particular content to stand out.
+The simplicity of a minimalistic design allows color choices to have more of an impact.

-Clarity of Purpose
+4. Clarity of Purpose

-Elimination of Extras
+5. Elimination of Extras

-Minimalism is obviously a lack of anything that is not necessary.
+Minimalism is a lack of anything that is not necessary.
 By getting rid of what is not needed, what is left has more of an impact on visitors.

 Many websites have so much going on that it’s difficult for visitors to know what is the focal point of the site, or what is most important.
 Simple websites have an advantage in that they can more effectively direct the visitor’s attention to the most important content of the page.